 Orchard Care Homes consists of several operating companies.
-In this report, we provide our gender pay gap information for the company Indigo Care Services Limited.
+In this report, we provide our gender pay gap information for the company Indigo Care Services Limited which is our largest entity.

 The figures below have been calculated using the standard methods used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-The statistics are based on a snapshot of data taken on 5th April 2021 for Indigo Care Services Limited.
+The statistics are based on a snapshot of data taken on 1st April 2025 for Indigo Care Services Limited.